LudovicArnould1/larnould.github.io/_pages/about.md

 Teaching
 ======

-Below is a list of the few courses I taught at Sorbonne Université during my Ph.D from October 2020 to May 2022.
+Below is a list of the few courses I taught at Sorbonne Université during my Ph.D (2020-2023):

 - **Probability** -  Last year of B.S in mathematics.